-VICTIM ADVOCATE RESPONSIBILITIES

-Information

-Victim Advocate shall provide information to victims on:

-Protective services

-Emergency services

-Social services

-Medical services

-Crime victim compensation, where applicable

-Restitution, where applicable

-Obtaining assistance from a victim advocate

-Community-based treatment programs

-Submitting a written victim impact statement

-And provide information to victims and witnesses on:

-\\\\\ How to register with VINE to be notified when a person has been released from a prison, jail, juvenile detention facility, psychiatric facility or forensic psychiatric facility if the case involves a violent crime as defined in [O.C.G.A. § 17-17-1] and the person charged with or convicted of the offense has been involuntarily hospitalized

-\\\\\ How to be protected from intimidation, harassment, and retaliation \\\\\ The Victim / Witness Protection Program

-And inform the victim that:

-\\\\\ The District Attorney will notify the victim if an appeal of the conviction is pursued by the defendant
+VICTIM ADVOCATE RESPONSIBILITIES Information Victim Advocate shall provide information to victims on: Date Protective services Emergency services Social services Medical services Crime victim compensation, where applicable Restitution, where applicable Obtaining assistance from a victim advocate Community-based treatment programs Submitting a written victim impact statement And provide information to victims and witnesses on: How to register with VINE to be notified when a person has been released from a prison, jail, juvenile detention facility, psychiatric facility or forensic psychiatric facility if the case involves a violent crime as defined in [O.C.G.A. § 17-17-1] and the person charged with or convicted of the offense has been involuntarily hospitalized How to be protected from intimidation, harassment, and retaliation The Victim / Witness Protection Program And inform the victim that: Date The District Attorney will notify the victim if an appeal of the conviction is pursued by the defendant Notification If victims so desire and is they provide a current address and telephone number, the Victim Advocate shall provide prompt notification, if possible, of: Date Judicial proceedings relating to the case Defendant's release on bond and any special conditions of release Charges filed against the defendant The defendant's pleading to the charges Trial date Changes in custody of the defendant Changes in trial dates Trial verdict Right to submit a victim impact statement to the court at the time of sentencing Sentencing date Dates of Parole Board hearings held for the defendant

-Notification

-If victims so desire and is they provide a current address and telephone number, the Victim Advocate shall provide prompt notification, if possible, of:

-- \\\\\ Judicial proceedings relating to the case - \\\\\ Defendant's release on bond and any special conditions of release - \\\\\ Charges filed against the defendant - \\\\\ The defendant's pleading to the charges - \\\\\ Trial date - \\\\\ Changes in custody of the defendant - \\\\\ Changes in trial dates - \\\\\ Trial verdict - \\\\\ Right to submit a victim impact statement to the court at the time of sentencing \\\\\ Sentencing date - \\\\\ Dates of Parole Board hearings held for the defendant cu ISign Envelope ID: 974A964A-ACD4-4587-9F65-B1F39CB435AE Other Provisions Victim Advocate shall consult victims on case disposition including: Date Case dismissal Release of defendant A negotiated plea Defendant's entry into pre-trial diversion program Special Victim Advocates/Attorney When the court believes that the health, safety, or welfare of a victim who is a minor or is legally incapacitated would not otherwise adequately be protected, the Special Victim Unit appoints a special advocate to represent the interest of the victim and to exercise those rights provided for by Special Victim Unit and required by O.C.G.A.
+Other Provisions Victim Advocate shall consult victims on case disposition including: Date Case dismissal Release of defendant A negotiated plea Defendant's entry into pre-trial diversion program Special Victim Advocates/Attorney When the court believes that the health, safety, or welfare of a victim who is a minor or is legally incapacitated would not otherwise adequately be protected, the Special Victim Unit appoints a special advocate to represent the interest of the victim and to exercise those rights provided for by Special Victim Unit and required by O.C.G.A.
 15-11-9.1 Communication between the victim and the special advocate shall be privileged.
-LAW ENFORCEMENT'S RESPONSIBILITIES Upon initial contact with the victim, law enforcement personnel shall ensure that victims receive information on available protective, emergency, social, and medical services, and are given the following information as soon as possible: Date Availability of crime victim compensation where applicable Community-based treatment programs The criminal justice process as it involves the participation of the victim or witness The arrest of the accused How to register to be patified when a percept has been released from prison jail a

-\ How to register to be notified when a person has been released from prison, jail, a juvenile detention facility, or a psychiatric facility or forensic psychiatric facility if the case involves a violent crime as defined in [O.C.G.A. § 17-17-1] and the person charged with or convicted of the offense has been involuntarily hospitalized

-\ Information on how victims may be protected from intimidation, harassment, and retaliation.

-Law enforcement shall:

-\ Promptly return a victim's property held for evidentiary purposes unless there is a compelling reason for retaining it

-\ Inform employers that the need for victim or witness cooperation in the prosecution of the case may necessitate absences from work.
+LAW ENFORCEMENT'S RESPONSIBILITIES Upon initial contact with the victim, law enforcement personnel shall ensure that victims receive information on available protective, emergency, social, and medical services, and are given the following information as soon as possible: Date Availability of crime victim compensation where applicable Community-based treatment programs The criminal justice process as it involves the participation of the victim or witness The arrest of the accused How to register to be notified when a person has been released from prison, jail, a juvenile detention facility, or a psychiatric facility or forensic psychiatric facility if the case involves a violent crime as defined in [O.C.G.A. § 17-17-1] and the person charged with or convicted of the offense has been involuntarily hospitalized Information on how victims may be protected from intimidation, harassment, and retaliation.
+Law enforcement shall: Date Promptly return a victim's property held for evidentiary purposes unless there is a compelling reason for retaining it Inform employers that the need for victim or witness cooperation in the prosecution of the case may necessitate absences from work.